 How do I know who my academic advisor is?

-If this is your first term at Washington State, you’ll meet with a first-time academic advisor in the Student Services Office after you complete the ACCUPLACER placement assessment.
+If this is your first term at Washington State, you’ll meet with a first-time advisor in the Center for Student Success.
 Beyond your first term, you’ll be assigned an academic advisor based on the major you’ve selected.
 If you have any questions regarding your academic advisor, please refer to our advisor directory on the Faculty & Staff page or stop by the Records Office.
-If you’re returning to Washington State, please call the Student Services Office to set up an appointment with an academic advisor.
-The advisor will help you select courses based on your educational goals and placement assessment results.
+If you’re returning to Washington State, please call the Center for Student Success to set up an appointment with an academic advisor.
+The advisor will help you select courses based on your educational goals.

 Can I audit a class?